grame-cncm/faustide/README.md

 - either using a full URL like https://raw.githubusercontent.com/grame-cncm/GameLAN/master/baliphone/Gamelan_1_1_C_gauche.flac

-- or by defining the soundfile base URL folder with the `declare soundfiles "https://raw.githubusercontent.com/grame-cncm/GameLAN/master/baliphone";` metadata, then the actual audio file namle in the code.
+- or by defining the soundfile base URL folder with the `declare soundfiles "https://raw.githubusercontent.com/grame-cncm/GameLAN/master/baliphone";` metadata, then the actual audio file name in the code.
 See this [example](https://github.com/grame-cncm/GameLAN/blob/master/baliphone/Baliphone.dsp).
-Several base URL can be listed with `declare soundfiles "https://url1;"https://url2;"https://url3` kind of syntax.
+Several base URL can be listed with the `declare soundfiles "https://url1;"https://url2;"https://url3` kind of syntax.

 ## Recommended Browsers
 The recommended browsers are the latest versions of Chrome and Firefox for AudioWorklet and MIDI, but it requires an https connection to use the audio inputs.